learn-co-students/ds-atlanta-06_24_19/module_4/week_2/project/README.md

 #### Organization/Code Cleanliness

-The notebook should be well organized, easy to follow, and code is modularized and commented where appropriate.
+The notebook should be well organized, easy to follow, and commented where appropriate.

 * Level Up: The notebook contains well-formatted, professional looking markdown cells explaining any substantial code.
-All functions have docstrings that act as professional-quality documentation.
+All functions should have docstrings that act as professional-quality documentation.
 * The notebook is written to technical audiences with a way to both understand your approach and reproduce your results.
 The target audience for this deliverable is other data scientists looking to validate your findings.
 * Data visualizations you create should be clearly labeled and contextualized--that is, they fit with the surrounding code or problems you're trying to solve.
 No dropping data visualizations randomly around your notebook without any context!

 #### Findings

 Your notebook should briefly mention the metrics you have defined as "best", so that any readers understand what technical metrics you are trying to optimize.
 You do **not** need to explain or defend your your choices in the notebook--the blog post and executive summary presentation are both better suited to that sort of content.
-However, the notebook should provide enough context about your definition for "best investment" so that they understand what the code you are writing is trying to solve.
+However, the notebook should provide enough context about your definition for "best investt" so that they understand what the code you are writing is trying to solve.

 #### Visualizations